 I pulled my son out of school and, while we still worked on academics, we also worked on him.
 We spent time managing his medications, attending various therapies and social skill groups, all in the hopes that his coping skills would mature and that someday, he could go back to school.

-That’s right, I had every intention to put my son back in public school someday.
+That’s right, I had every intention to put my son, with higher functioning autism, back in public school someday.
 Like I said, I never expected to be a homeschooler.
 It wasn’t something that I was prepared for or had even considered doing, until it was what my child needed.
 It’s amazing what we can do when we have to.

 The time had come when I needed him back in school.
 Almost as much for me as for him.
 I had devoted my everything to get him what he needed.
 24 hours a day, 7 days a week, my life was his and I completely forgot about myself.
 I put myself aside, which also began to affect everyone else in my family.
 I wasn’t able to care for them because I wasn’t able to care for myself.
 It was time for me to admit that I needed help.